LucaDonio/Binary-Logistic-Regression/README.md

 FUNCTIONS:

-1. Sigmoid, as the probability for the event to occur.
-If the argument overcomes 100 in absolute value, then 100 is used (no change in result)
+1. Sigmoid, as the probability for the event to occur

 2. binCostFunction, to monitor the cost function: